 b.
-1898, Castleford, Yorkshire, England; d.
-1986, Much Hadham, Hertfordshire, England
+1898, Castelford, Yorkshire, UK; d.
+1986, Much Hadham, Hertfordshire, UK

 Henry Spencer Moore was born on July 30, 1898, in Castleford, Yorkshire.
 Despite an early desire to become a sculptor, Moore began his career as a teacher in Castleford.
 After military service in World War I he attended Leeds School of Art on an ex-serviceman's grant.
 In 1921 he won a Royal Exhibition Scholarship to study sculpture at the Royal Academy of Art in London.
 Moore became interested in the Mexican, Egyptian, and African sculpture he saw at the British Museum.
 He was appointed Instructor of Sculpture at the Royal Academy in 1924, a post he held for the next seven years.
 A Royal Academy traveling scholarship allowed Moore to visit Italy in 1925; there he saw the frescoes of Giotto and Masaccio and the late sculpture of Michelangelo.
 Moore's first solo show of sculpture was held at the Warren Gallery, London, in 1928.